traditional making ecological thinking

 My violins are not copies of any individual violin or maker.
 I make violins to my own pattern and I’m impressed and influenced by some of the splendid and rather individual C18th English makers – who were, in turn, most influenced by Amati.

-I make violins constantly and not to order, so there’s often a violin or two available without a wait.
-If you’d like to know what’s available get in touch.
+I make violins constantly and try to always have something in stock, although that’s become increasingly difficult as I have now have a waiting list for bespoke work.
+If you’d like to know what’s available get in touch and also have a look at my store.
 I keep my prices fairly low compared with many makers and I’m able to do that as I work quickly and freely.
 My violins are finished in my own boiled oil varnish and fitted with quality strings.
 Sign up to my mailing list if you want to get a quarterly update on what’s available and a short “newsletter”.

 I’ll leave you with the wonderful Rosie Hood Band playing “A Furlong of Flight”.